NWChemEx/PluginPlay/_sources/developer/module_state.rst.txt

 Understanding a Module's State
 ==============================

-Arguably one of the largest tasks of the SDE is to manage each module's state.
+Arguably one of the largest tasks of the pluginplay is to manage each module's state.
 This page describes